paviro/SenseCap-Indicator-ESPHome-Firmware/README.md

 <img src="./.assets/cover_image_2.jpg">

 ## Configuration
-Copy both the `sensecap-indicator.yaml` and the `sensecap-indicator` folder into your esphome config folder.
+Copy both the `HomeDicator.yaml` and the `HomeDicator` folder into your esphome config folder.
-You can have multiple `sensecap-indicator.yaml` with different names for different devices.
+You can have multiple `HomeDicator.yaml` files with different names for different devices.
 The folder must retain its name and does not need to be duplicated for each device.

-Open the `sensecap-indicator.yaml` and get conformable with its settings.
+Open the `HomeDicator.yaml` and get conformable with its settings.

 ### Sensors
 Tiles require sensors to be added to import the state of entities from Home Assistant into ESPHome.